emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 EAP server for a list of trusted roots.
 The server may respond with one or more root certificates in PKCS#7 {{RFC2315}} format.

-If the EAP server sets the credential format to PKCS#7-Server- Certificate-Root, then the Trusted-Server-Root TLV should contain the root of the certificate chain of the certificate issued to the EAP server packaged in a PKCS#7 TLV.
+If the EAP server sets the credential format to PKCS#7-Server-Certificate-Root, then the Trusted-Server-Root TLV should contain the root of the certificate chain of the certificate issued to the EAP server packaged in a PKCS#7 TLV.
 If the server certificate is a self-signed certificate, then the root is the self-signed